RobbieHember/fcgadgets/README.md

 probability of tree mortality or annual probability of tree recruitment.

 ### Plug-and-play modularity
-The **cbrunner** model achieves comprehensive representation of processes through links to a constellation of supporting modules also stored in **fcgadgets**.
+The **cbrunner** model achieves comprehensive, granular representation of processes through links to a constellation of supporting modules also stored in **fcgadgets**.
 ![image info](./images/fcgadgets_constellation.png)
 ## UTILITIES
 The **utilities** module contains general custom scripts to support implementation of cbrunner and supporting modules.
 The **utilities** module allows all **cbrunner** projects to